-It is suggested that there is an average of 350 reported cases of Legionnaires disease every year in the UK.
+It is suggested that in 2016 there was an average of 350 reported cases of Legionnaires disease in the UK.

 Legionnaire’s disease is not contagious, although it can be fatal by causing a form of pneumonia.
 It is formed from an infection by Legionella bacteria found in water and soil.
 High risk systems can include cooling towers, steamers, showers, baths, air conditioning units and much more.

 Reducing the risk of Legionnaire’s disease and Legionella with water systems can best be achieved using temperature monitoring and control.
 As Legionella thrives between 20°C – 45°C best practice should be to ensure the following temperatures are maintained at all times:

 - Hot water should be stored above 60°C